 For the embryo morphology scheme, a consensus is used to derive target values.
 More than 50% consensus for each result from participating laboratories is required to set a target value.
 This may mean a consensus may not be reached for all embryos assessed.
 Results without consensus are not included in performance monitoring within that distribution.
-A consensus result is not a 'correct' or 'gold standard' result, and only reflects how a majority (>50%) of participating laboratories are interpreting the National Grading Scheme (Fig 5).
-The NEQAS embryo grading system is available via the website http://www.cmft.nhs.uk/ukneqasrepsci.aspx
+A consensus result is not a 'correct' or 'gold standard' result, and only reflects how a majority (>50%) of participating laboratories are interpreting the National Grading Scheme (Fig 5 &6).
+The 'correct answer' displayed on the Gamete Expert website is a consensus result for all participating laboratories (UK NEQAS target value) or for all participating individuals with personal logins (Gamete Expert target value).
+The embryo grading system is available via the website https://mft.nhs.uk/saint-marys/services/gynaecology/reproductive-medicine/ukneqasreproductive-science/